brandur/sorg/content/drafts/live-reload.md

 ([previously][intrinsic]), with an aim on rebuilding it to be faster, more stable, and more efficient.
-The source is custom, and it'd accumulated enough cruft over the years through incremental augmentations to justify a facelift.
+The source is custom, and it'd accumulated enough cruft over the years through a hundred incremental augmentations to justify a little love.

 I'd recently used I've used [Hugo][hugo] for a few projects, another static site generate well-known for being one of the first written in Go, and fell in love with one of its features: live reloading.
-If you haven't seen it before, as a file changes in development mode and a build is triggered, live reload signals any web browsers open to the site to reload.
+As a file changes in the generator's development mode and a build is triggered, live reloading signals any web browsers open to the site to reload their content.
 Here's a video of it in action:

 <figure>
   <p>